Skip to main content

 Each service provider that needs to trust your custom CAs must have a caBundleRef added to its ProviderConfig.
 The caBundleRef points to the ConfigMap key that contains the appropriate bundle.

 The following example uses the Crossplane service provider.
-Other service providers follow the same pattern — refer to their individual documentation for details on which bundle to use.
+Other service providers follow the same pattern but be sure to check their individual documentation for implementation details.

 Apply to Platform Cluster